Rahul-Raviprasad/Data-Structures-in-JavaScript/Arrays/Arrays.md

 ### Determining with absolute accuracy whether or not a JavaScript object is an array
     --------Taken from http://web.mit.edu/jwalden/www/isArray.html ----------

 typeof null === "object" is perhaps the most common typing mistake in JavaScript, but there are others as well.
 A much less common but no less confusing problem is that of determining whether an object is an array.
-Surely, say you, this is a simple problem with a simple solution, like so:
+This seems to be a simple problem with a simple solution, like so:

 ```JavaScript
 if (o instanceof Array)